Unveiling the World of Cosmetic Colour Ingredients

 Labelling Colours: Label Ingredient Listing

 The Cosmetic Regulation allows decorative cosmetic products like eyeshadows, blushes, and foundations to list all colourants within the range.
-These listings require the use of ‘may contain’ or the +/- symbol, showcasing the range of hues that are within.
+These listings require the use of ‘may contain’ or the +/- symbol, showcasing the range of hues that are used.

 The Alchemy of Colour Creation: Manufacture of Pigments and Dyes

 Some colours are mined, such as iron oxides, titanium dioxide, and mica.
-Yet, mining isn’t without its challenges, as heavy metal contamination can occur.
+Mining isn’t without its challenges, as heavy metal contamination can occur.
 Rigorous processing and testing transform these raw materials into cosmetic-grade raw materials, ensuring their safety and purity.
 If your colourant is unexpectedly cheap, this may be because it is not cosmetic-grade material.

 Synthetic dyes, on the other hand, undergo chemical synthesis, resulting in highly pure, vibrant colours.
 The EU Cosmetic Regulation often aligns with food purity requirements, characterized by E-numbers for identification.
-The United States, history marred by colourant safety issues, upholds stringent regulations.
+The United States, whose history is marred by colourant safety issues, upholds stringent regulations.
 The colourant is named with a FD&C (Food, Drug And Cosmetic) or D&C (Drug & Cosmetic) number and each batch produced has to be traceable back to the source.

 During manufacture, colourants may contain impurities or processing aids (often listed on the Safety Data Sheet).
 These, however, don’t necessitate listing in the INCI name, as they are not intentional additions.